 (ii) Let $f\ge 0$, let $p=q'$, and let $u(t,x)^p$ satisfy the heat equation $\partial_t u^p = \Delta_x u^p$ with $u(0,\cdot)=f$.
 Then $\norm{u(t,\cdot)}_p\equiv \norm{f}_p$ for all $t\ge 0$.
 For $q\in\set{2,4,6,\dots}$, the norm $\norm{\widehat{u(t,\cdot)}}_q$ is a nondecreasing function of $t$ under this flow for arbitrary initial data $f$.
 Babenko's inequality is a simple corollary of this monotonicity.
 Bennett, Bez, and Carbery \cite{bennettbezcarbery} have shown that for every exponent $q\notin\set{2,4,6,\dots}$ there exist initial data for which this monotonicity fails.

 In this paper we explore this extremization problem.
 We show that for many exponents, ellipsoids are indeed (global) maximizers, and moreover are the only maximizers.
-We establish some related results along the way.
+We establish various related results.
 However, all of our global results rely in part on perturbative considerations.
 We do not bring to light any general principle which would explain such a result for arbitrary exponents, and the question remains open in general.

 If ellipsoids are indeed extremizers, then the optimal constant in the inequality satisfies $\bestAqd^q = |\bb|^{-(q-1)} \int_{\reals^d} |\widehat{\one_{\bb}}|^q$ where $\bb$ is the unit ball in $\reals^d$.
 This author is not aware of an expression for the right-hand side in more elementary terms for general dimensions and exponents.
 It is the identity of the extremizing sets, rather than an elementary expression for the values of these constants, that is of interest.